Toxocious/toxocious.github.io/public/blog/moving-from-jekyll-to-react/moving-from-jekyll-to-react.md

 That's fine!
 Not a big deal since I understand that it was my fault.

-After getting Jekyll set-up on my machine, all I had to do was to clone the blog template off of Github ([Chirpy Theme](https://github.com/cotes2020/jekyll-theme-chirpy)), revise a single file with some contact information and the like, add blog posts in the `_posts` directory, and then I could push to Github.
+After getting Jekyll set-up on my machine, all I had to do was to clone the blog template off of Github ([Chirpy Theme](https://github.com/cotes2020/jekyll-theme-chirpy)), revise a single file with some contact information and the like, add blog blog in the `_blog` directory, and then I could push to Github.

-It was simple to set-up, and even easier to add blog posts to.
+It was simple to set-up, and even easier to add blog blog to.

 **But wait..**

 I also wanted the blog template to list out any projects that I added into the newly created `_projects` directory.
 This is something that didn't work out of the box, admittedly, since the template didn't have support for it, which was fine since I was willing to spend time in adding the feature to my fork of the repository by myself.

-I took the time to look through the template repository to figure out how posts were being managed, from being added to the `_posts` directory, to then being built, bundled, and served with when you run `bundle exec jekyll serve`.
+I took the time to look through the template repository to figure out how blog were being managed, from being added to the `_blog` directory, to then being built, bundled, and served with when you run `bundle exec jekyll serve`.

-From there, I created a `_projects` directory, and copied 1-for-1 the logic that I saw being used to display posts from the `_posts` directory.
+From there, I created a `_projects` directory, and copied 1-for-1 the logic that I saw being used to display blog from the `_blog` directory.

 This is where I had some issues; the code just.. didn't work., and running `bundle exec jekyll serve` would serve me errors that were typically quite vague, and usually useless.

-The solution that I ended up doing after painstakingly debugging and looking through the code that was used to render the list of blog posts, was to add the following things to my `_config.yml` file:
+The solution that I ended up doing after painstakingly debugging and looking through the code that was used to render the list of blog blog, was to add the following things to my `_config.yml` file:

 ```yml
 # Updated defaults